Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Methodology

-Building on the initial feedback, we refined the concept into a two-part system: a sensor-equipped cushion to invisibly capture data, and a separate desktop object to display it.
-Our initial hypothesis for the display was a simple visualization of time, such as a digital bar chart or integration with smart home devices.
-To rigorously test this concept, we conducted a poster demo discussion session (Can see in \autoref{fig:four_images}), purposefully inviting a diverse group of stakeholders: 3 researchers specializing in geriatric medicine, public health and biomedical sciences, 3 interaction designers with healthcare and elderly experience, and 3 older adults.
-This phase yielded our most critical insight: explicit, quantitative health data triggers negative emotional responses in older adults.
-Both the older adult participants and the expert reviewers voiced strong concerns.
-The designers pointed out the clinical, impersonal nature of bar charts, while the older adults described them as \textit{``corny,'' ``boring,'' and ``annoying''} (P15).
+Building on the feedback from Phase 1 smartphone complexity and preferences for familiar physical objects like cushions, we refined the concept into a two-part system: a sensor-equipped cushion that would capture sedentary behavior data, and a separate desktop object to display it.
+Our initial hypothesis for the display relied on relatively explicit visualizations of time, such as a digital bar chart or integration with existing smart home devices.
+To explore reactions to this concept, we conducted a poster demo discussion session (\autoref{fig:demosession}).
+We presented visual representations of the proposed system, including sketches and diagrams of the sensor-equipped cushion and the envisioned data display forms.
+The session was structured as a series of guided discussions around the posters, in which participants were invited to comment on perceived usefulness, clarity, emotional tone, and fit with older adults' everyday lives using sticky notes and conversation.

-More profoundly, these representations triggered what we term data anxiety.
-One participant stated, \textit{``It reminded me of how I felt when I needed to go to the hospital'' }(P15), while another expressed a sense of being judged by the data, feeling \textit{``oppressed''}(P13).
-The researchers confirmed that such negative feedback loops could be counterproductive for long-term behavior change.
-This consensus from users, designers, and researchers provided a powerful mandate to pivot our design.
-It became clear that we needed to abstract the data, not quantify it, and foster a positive, gentle awareness rather than a sense of clinical monitoring.